ekwoka/external-memories/posts/create-shopify-theme.md

 description: Loads of quick getting started guides exist for AlpineJS, but little resources exist showing off a more complete application of the code.
 date: 2021-03-20
 tags:
-  - Shopify
+  - shopify
-  - AlpineJS
+  - alpinejs
-  - TailwindCSS
+  - tailwindcss
 layout: layouts/post.njk
 ---
 At this time of writing, my Spring of Creation is just beginning, and one of the creations I want to pursue for the next 93 days is making my own Shopify Theme.